nine7nine/FSThost-pkgbuild/README.md

   Building Jack2 from source is relatively easy, as well.

 ____
-OTHER ENVIRONMMENT VARIABLES / FEATURES:
+OTHER FEATURES:

 Wine-NSPA contains some other stuff, as well.

-I disable the update window, by default.
-It can be enabled with; (yup, env variables)
+  - I disable the wine's update window completely.

-  * ENABLE_UPDATE_WINDOW=1

-  NOTE: You will need to enable this to create a wine-prefix.
-It will fail to create a prefix, if
-        this env variable is set =0.
-Currently, =0 isn't handled gracefully; but I'll be revising the patch to not even attempt to create a wine-prefix if =0 is set.

-I also disable the crash dialog...
+  - I also disable the crash dialog...
 In both cases, I don't like just find them annoying and disruptive.
 This also tends to make things feel more integrated, as you don't get random windows dialogs opening, say, after you've updated wine-nspa, then launch a DAW.

-i will also be adding an xembed hack to allow resizing support. same goes with adding suuport for allowing 32-bit applications to use large address spaces (cross the 4GB RAM boundary).
+  - I've added LFH support (Low Fragmentation Hep) with a Thread Local Implementation (similar kind of thing to tcmalloc).
+    This is a bit experimental and is missing a few bits, from what i gather.
+However, I haven't noticed any regressions and with what testing i have done is does seem to be beneficial.

+    this is enabled globally, but can be disabled with;

+    - export WINELFH=0

+  - fixes for NI Access / newer NI (sub)installers, one-offs and hacks for different programs.

+Another feature on the horizon will be trying to filter RT threads better, as well as moving certain threads completely out of wineserver (this will take a bit to sort out).

 i'm also planning to add Dtrace support && looking into the PE tracing code that's floating around for the linux kernel... i have patches for Dtrace for wine.
-Oracle has the linux support. the PE stuff, i haven't delved into yet; but i'm.aware that it exists... some of this stuff is beyond my skill level to fully utilise, but it may come in handy, nonetheless.
+Oracle has the linux support. the PE stuff, i haven't delved into yet; but i'm aware that it exists... some of this stuff is beyond my skill level to fully utilise, but it may come in handy, nonetheless.
 ____
 Finally, here is a full example of how i setup my wine env variables;